GrupoDiana/BRT-Documentation/docs/library/listener-models/hrtf-models/index.md

 ### Data Source for HRTFs

-These HRTF rendering models require HRTF data to be preloaded and preprocessed in the HRTF service module.
-For more details, see the documentation on the [HRTF service module](../../service-modules/service-hrtf.md).
+These HRTF rendering models require HRTF data to be preloaded and pre-processed in a service module.
+More specifically, this is done in the SphericalFIRTable or the SphericalInterpolatedFIRTable, depending on whether or not the data was interpolated upon loading.
+For more details, see the documentation on the [service modules](../../service-modules/index.md).

 The HRTFs used by these models are typically read from files formatted in the <a href="https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)" target="_blank">SOFA (Spatially Oriented Format for Acoustics)</a>.
 This standard is widely adopted in the audio research community for storing spatially oriented acoustic data, including head-related impulse responses.